-eWEEK: In this slide show, eWEEK takes a look at some of the features in the Ubuntu 14.04 Linux distribution release.
+eWEEK: In this slide show, eWEEK examines some of the key features of KDE Plasma 5.

 LinuxBSDos: BitKey itself is a simple solution for bitcoin users.

 Parabing: We are going to demonstrate how one can make a small but extremely significant contribution towards an Internet where anonymity is an everyday practical option and not an elusive goal.

 EveryDayLinuxUser: Linux used to be perceived as being difficult to install, difficult to use and bereft of decent applications.

 eWEEK: Oracle sees continued potential for growth as it rolls out its latest Linux distribution release.

 LinuxUser: Does the first of the true Raspberry Pi clones have what it takes to come out from the shadow of its highly-successful inspiration?